Il Sogno (song): Collaboration with Deadsquad

 On 23 March 2021, Sarasvati announced in her Instagram account that she will be collaborating with Indonesian death metal band Deadsquad on "Il Sogno".
 This collaboration was first performed live on I Don't Give a Fest concert on 10 April 2021.
 In this performance, the song was accompanied by screaming from Deadsquad then-vocalist, Daniel Mardhany.

 "Il Sogno" was further rearranged until it was released as a new single on 27 December 2021.
 In the single version, the guttural growls are done by Agustinus Widi, who had replaced Mardhany as Deadsquad's vocalist at that point, and it has tremolo riffs arranged by Sarasvati and Deadsquad guitarist Stevie Item.
 The music video for the new single was released on Sarasvati's YouTube channel on 27 January 2022.
 In 25th Anugerah Musik Indonesia, this metal arrangement won Best Metal Solo Artist/Group/Collaboration category.

 Use in media

-"Il Sogno" was used as part of the soundtrack of the film Teka-teki Tika which was released in December 2021.
+"Il Sogno" was used in a teaser for the 2021 film Teka-teki Tika.
 It was also used by Free Fire as the theme song of their Free Fire Indonesia Masters 2022 Spring competition.